soasme/PeppaPEG/docs/concepts.rst

    factor = number (("*"/"/") number);
    number = [0-9] / [1-9] [0-9]+;

 A parser generator can read a grammar in such a (or similar) notion and produce a parser.
-The produced parser then reads input and produces AST.
+The produced parser then reads input and produces a tree.

 Peppa PEG provides its own dialect of PEG for describing a grammar.
 It was inspired by `Pest <https://pest.rs>`_ but is more powerful and more readable.